PatrickAlphaC/nft-mix/README.md

 1. `SimpleCollectibles.sol`
 2. `AdvancedCollectibles.sol`

 They each deploy unique dogs.
-The advanced version gives you a random breed (out of a Pug, Shiba Inu, and St. Brenard).
+The advanced version gives you a random breed (out of a Pug, Shiba Inu, and St. Bernard).

 The advanced collection uses a [Chainlink VRF](https://docs.chain.link/docs/get-a-random-number) to deploy the random dog.